 This post contains affiliate links.

-This is the second winter edition of the challenge which has basic rules: produce something of your own inspired by something you have pinned.
+This is another project inspired by of the Pinterest challenge which has basic rules: produce something of your own inspired by something you have pinned.
 Last year, I made my own word art for the kitchen based on a phrase I pinned.
 By coincidence, this year I also tackled another piece of art.

 I pinned this colorful, watercolor print from Etsy months ago.
 Isn’t it beautiful?!